Skip to content

 Creative Writing Major Project

-This module provides an exciting opportunity to develop your own long-form creative project, which may be a play/screenplay, piece of fiction, collection of poems, or something else entirely, with expert supervision from a specialist in your chosen genre.
+This module provides an exciting opportunity to develop your own long-form creative project, which may be a feature-length play/screenplay, piece of fiction, collection of poems or short stories, or something else entirely, with expert supervision from a specialist in your chosen genre.

 The Freelancer

 Enhance your employability by developing your own personal and professional portfolio.
-You will work to develop your professional skills in a working environment by completing 12-hours of freelance activity which you will reflect on in your portfolio.
+You will work to develop your professional skills in a working environment by completing twelve hours of targeted freelance activity, which you will reflect on in a portfolio.

 Optional modules - choose three from: